resim-ai/open-core/docs/resim/metrics/metric_types.md

 - `should_display: bool` - A bool representing whether this should be displayed in the UI.
 - `blocking: bool` - A bool representing whether this metric failing should block the overall metrics run from passing.
 NB: This will likely be deprecated shortly.

+### Grouped data support

+> Some metrics support "grouped data" [as described in the metrics data docs](./metrics_data.md#grouping-metrics-data), and some do not yet support this.
+Please check below to see whether it is supported, before attaching grouped data to a metric!

 ## Scalar Metric

 This is a maximally simple metric, with a single double.
 This is the only metric that does not have any `MetricsData` associated, and is intended to be used for easy top-line metrics.
 An example would be distance traveled by a robot.